-If you are aware of some of the concepts that you will read about, this will save you so much time in the exam.
+If you are aware of some of the topics that you will read about, this will save you so much time in the exam.

-Finally, there are LOADS of practice examples with answers and explanations and Podcast links in my blog.
+Finally, on my website there are many practice examples with answers and explanations and Podcast links in my 10-minute lessons.
 Do one a day leading up to your exam.

 Do you need motivation, high-quality materials, a roadmap, feedback, guidance and an IELTS specialist teacher?

 Get instant access to all courses, challenges, boot camps, live classes, interactive and engaging classes, 1:1 support, and a friendly tight-knit community of like-minded learners to get you to Band 7+.